As Sally’s remnants soak Southeast, Hurricane Teddy and new storm in Gulf of Mexico pose new threats

 Teddy could be the second hurricane to strike Bermuda in the same week.
 This past Monday, Hurricane Paulette passed directly over the island.

-After passing Bermuda, some models suggest high pressure over the North Atlantic could force Teddy to make a rare, hard left turn toward Maine or the Canadian Maritimes, while others suggest it will curl away, remaining over the ocean.
-Any effects to North America are likely at least 5 or 6 days away, if this happens.
+After Teddy passes Bermuda, some models suggest high pressure over the North Atlantic could force it to make a rare, hard left turn toward Maine or the Canadian Maritimes, while others suggest it will curl away, remaining over the ocean.
+Any effects to North America are likely at least five or six days away, if this happens.
 Regardless, the storm is likely to generate large ocean swells and rip currents along the East Coast.

 Teddy is the second major hurricane, rated Category 3 or higher, to form in 2020, following Hurricane Laura.